pulsepointinc/pulsepoint_api/README.md

 3. **API Maintenance**: Our API should be up at all times.
 However, during major deployments that usually happen monthly, it may be down for a few minutes only.

-## AUTHENTICATION

-For documentation on how to use OAuth 2.0 in order to authorize your requests please read through our [Authentication documentation](AUTH.md)

 ![Important to Note](https://img.shields.io/badge/IMPORTANT_TO_NOTE-red?style=for-the-badge)